MineCode-Devs/MineSite-Devs/README.md

 1. Availability may vary
 2. Domain costs will be located in main website at pricing.html near the bottom of the page
 3. Pages written in HTML may lack features such as submitting forms, or having forums.
 Pages written in PHP can have features including forums (if the plan allows it), a blog, and much more.
+4. Additional costs are charged by the hour.

 # Customization
 Users will email MineCodeDevs@gmail.com to sign up for an account.